 Another route that tippers take is through unsolicited SMS messages or emails.
 They effectively tip every single outcome in an event, often a horse race, but send different tips to different people.
 They, therefore, guarantee that some of the people they send these messages too will win and think it is a genuine tip.
 They will then sign up to the service for a subscription fee.

 Should these types of services be outrightly banned from being active?
 After all, is there a legitimate way for them to provide such tipping services to people?
-Especially considering that the majority of them are solely out to make money, rather than to provide legitimate tips to people.
+Especially considering that the majority of them are solely out to protect their own interests, rather than to provide legitimate tips to people.
 It is actually something that may be addressed as part of new gambling laws due later this year or early next year.

 Social Media to Blame for a Lot of Issues